smith-gj/Reddit-PyCloud/README.md

 - wordcloud

 See requirements.txt for more in-depth information.
-Wordcloud includes several other third party libraries, such as numpy and MatPlotLib
+Wordcloud includes several other third party libraries, such as numpy and matplotlib.

 ## Installation